rpp2204-sdc-oreo/qna-service/README.md

 # QnA Microservice

 **Description**:
 This service was created in order to allow for more easily maintainable code and to serve data at a much higher rate than previously allowed by the company's API.
-Originally made and tested with over 10 million data entries and can provide perform with 20 ms latency up to 800 requests per second.
+Originally made and tested with over 10 million data entries and can perform with 20 ms latency, up to 800 requests per second.

 **Data**:
 Uses PostgreSQL for the main data storage as well as Redis for caching.
 With each product selected by a user, data for questions, those questions' answers, and any images that go along with those answers would be sent back to the client in a nested structure for easy use by the client.